teacher-aj/HeschelCS/topic_01_CSS/README.md

 3. Wait a few minutes
    - GitHub takes 1–3 minutes to build
    - A green box will appear with your site link

+*If you make changes to your website on your computer you will have to delete and reupload them, and redo this process* To unpublish site click unpublish.
+To reupubic clikc "main" then "none" then "save" then hit "main" again then save.

 Your site will be available at:
 https://your-username.github.io/your-repo-name/